• Skip to main content

 Learn About Different Immigration Visas & Forms

-The journey to green card and citizenship is sometimes confusing, given the history of the Immigration and Naturalization Service (INS), since renamed the U.S. Citizen and Immigration Services (USCIS), and it’s varied and complicated documentation, forms, and visa types.
+The journey to green card and citizenship is sometimes confusing, given the history of the Immigration and Naturalization Service (INS), since renamed the U.S. Citizen and Immigration Services (USCIS), and its varied and complicated documentation, forms, and visa types.

 The Gardner & Mendoza website has many resources to help simplify the process, (and you’re always welcome to reach out directly at any time to our lawyers), so we’re providing an easy way to find the key immigration forms’ information and visa content available on this site: